 Student Policies and Procedures

-The Bursar's Office will accept wire transfers as a payment method for regular University tuition and registration fees (this does not include orientation or other campus events) and can only be for the semester that the campus is accepting payments for at the time.
+The Bursar's Office will accept wire transfers as a payment method for University tuition and fees (this does not include orientation or other campus events) and can only be for the semester that the campus is accepting payments for at the time.

-1. A student or their designated agent paying regular University tuition and registration fees through a wire transfer to San Francisco State will need to send the following information to the Bursar's Office by email (email@example.com) to receive University banking information:
+1. A student or their designated agent paying regular University tuition and fees through a wire transfer to SF State will need to send the following information to the Bursar's Office by email (email@example.com) to receive University banking information:

 - Student's Full Name

 2. After verification of admission to the University, the student or their designated agent will receive by email the following information to initiate the wire transfers:

 - Name of bank

 - Bank account name